Send Message to the Future? Blockchain-based Time Machines for Decentralized Reveal of Locked Information: Related Work

 Decentralized regular supply approaches use multiple secret holders to periodically supply key pairs for encrypting and decrypting secrets.
 They improve upon the single secret holder's model by distributing the responsibility across multiple entities, thus enhancing resistance to single points of failure.
 However, they introduce opportunities for Sybil attacks by allowing any parties to become secret holders with no restriction.
 Moreover, they still do not provide incentives for honesty, nor are they designed to resist time source poisoning.

 The decentralized on-demand approach only provides services upon receiving clients' requests.
 The existing proposal~\cite{rivest_time-lock_1996} is closest to our approach as our approach also falls into this category.
 However, it does not offer incentives for honesty, resistance to time source poisoning, or Sybil attack resistance.
-Incentives and Sybil attack resistance are resolved in the smart-contract-based proposals~\cite{celebi2018kimono, ning2018keeping, li2018decentralized, li2021silentdelivery, ID-based_TRE}, but there lack of discussion on more secure time references of decryption time.
-More importantly, they also fall short in terms of reveal-verifiability under malicious clients, that is, malicious clients can construct some incorrect reveal-verification to frame an honest secret holder revealing incorrect secret share.
+Incentives and Sybil attack resistance are resolved in the smart-contract-based proposals~\cite{celebi2018kimono, ning2018keeping, li2018decentralized, li2021silentdelivery, bacis2021told, ID-based_TRE}, but there lack of discussion on more secure time references of decryption time.
+More importantly, they also fall short in terms of reveal-verifiability in the presence of malicious clients.

 Presented in the remaining sections, our approach distinguishes itself by leveraging security features from smart contracts and incorporating secret sharing with reveal-verifiability under malicious clients, providing security features with flawless incentives that are not achieved in other existing approaches.